Request a quote

 The duty to report can help prevent the spread of infectious diseases.
 The duty to report is regulated in the Public Health Act.

-The obligation to report requires doctors and medical microbiology laboratories to report certain infectious diseases to the Municipal Health Service (GGD).
-The GGD traces the source of the infection and checks whether the patient's contacts are at risk of infection.
-After that, the GGD can take measures to protect contacts and prevent the disease from spreading.
+).
+The GGD traces the source of the infection and determines whether contacts of the patient are at risk of infection.
+Then the GGD can take measures to protect contacts and prevent the spread of the disease.

 Medical data